Get to Know...Alfredo Cantero

 CoST has a great international supporter base and in our new ‘Get to Know’ feature, we’ll be introducing the people that are bringing CoST to life across the globe.

-I want to build on the experience of Honduras, promoting the fact that you can be a small, developing country with limited resources but still successfully implement CoST and reap the benefits of a transparent infrastructure sector in the very short term.
+In the interview, Alfredo explains that "you can be a small, developing country with limited resources but still successfully implement CoST and reap the benefits of a transparent infrastructure sector".
+Read more here.

 The value of global construction output is expected to increase by $8 trillion to reach $17.5 trillion per annum by 2030.
 It is difficult to determine precisely the value of losses through corruption, but estimates tend to range between 10 and 30%.
 The experience of the CoST programme suggests that a similar amount could be lost through mismanagement and inefficiency.

 In a blog for the World Economic Forum, CoST’s Executive Director Petter Matthews discusses the reasons behind corruption in construction and how the issue can be tackled.
 Read more here.